Deen (band): 1998–2017

+2018–present

 On January 12, 2018, the guitarist and composer Tagawa has announced withdrawal from the band after 25th anniversary Budoukan Live finishes, which makes now left only two members keyboardist Yamane and vocalist Ikemori.
 On February 28 they released compilation album DEEN The Best FOREVER Complete Singles+ as part of their 25th debut anniversary, which will include their final song as 3 members "Journey".
 In August they've released three digital singles which includes completely new song Aloha and rearrangement of famous hits as Hitomi Sorasanaide and Power of Love with subtitle Jawaiian Style.
 On December 26 they've released 25th music video and blu-ray live footage Deen Live Joy Countdown Special: Solo!
 Solo!!
 Solo!!!, it's also final work there former guitarist Tagawa is included as a member.

 Since December 31, 2018 until January 13, 2019 the band held their Live Joy Break tour Deen Live Joy Break 21: Best Songs 21 Years.
 On February 6, the band as two-member will release their single Mirai Kara no Hikari (Light from the Future) which will be used as an theme song for popular video game series Tales's new chapter Tales of the Rays: Fairy’s Requiem, it will be the first single since Kimi he no Uta from 2017.
 It will be their third promotional song to the same video game series.
 On 13 March, the single will be included in their first two-member studio album NewJourney.

+In October 2023, Ikemori himself as representative of Deen, made guest appearance at the Japan's Anime Song Festival held at Melaka, Malaysia.
+It became his first stage appearance in Malaysia since his debut.

-So far, they have released 46 singles, 17 studio albums, 7 best albums, 2 live and 3 cover albums.
+As of 2023, they have released 46 singles, 17 studio albums, 7 best albums, 2 live and 3 cover albums.